You are here

 Museum Internship - Office of Museum Services

-Job Description: Part-time (voluntary) internship in the Office of Museum Services; available in fall and spring each year.
+Job Description: Part-time (voluntary) internship in the Office of Museum Services; available in the fall, spring, and summer each year.

 Eligible Applicants: Graduate students in museum studies or related fields